cgebbe/demo_slam/README.md

 - loop closure
 - choose keyframes more specifically (now, simply every third frame is used as keyframe)
 - track features in between keyframes
-- estimate uncertainty of estimations, e.g. when calculating the essential matrix
+- Use more precise optimizations for the estimations, e.g. when calculating the essential matrix